LanternD/NB-Scope/Hardware/Auxilliary Boards/README.md

 The two pin headers are compatible with the mainboard.

 The "EXT3V3" is used to connect to the power monitor.
 For example, the RED terminal of the monitor is connected to the EXT3V3, and the BLACK terminal is connected to the 3V3, repectively.
 "EXTGND" is likewise.

+# Firmware Upgrade Extension Board

+This is the predecessor of "Module Benchmark Extension Board".
+Generally you can ignore this one.

 # PWRKEY Addon